MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/api/v1/reference-start-stop-environments.md

 To better load balance the request, there are rate limits on the Start and Stop API:

-For **Start** API, we will enforce:
+For **Start** API, the following limits will be enforced:

- * 1 call per environment per 5 minutes
+ * 1 call for each environment for 5 minutes
- * 30 calls per user per 30 minutes
+ * 30 calls for each user for 30 minutes

-For **Stop** API, we will enforce:
+For **Stop** API, the following limits will be enforced:

- * 1 call per environment per 5 minutes
+ * 1 call for each environment for 5 minutes
- * 30 calls per user per 30 minutes
+ * 30 calls for each user for 30 minutes

 > [!NOTE]
 > Requests that exceed the limits will be rejected with a “HTTP 429 Too Many Requests” response.
 The **retry-after** header will indicate the number of seconds when the request can be retried.